-Another important challenge to Internet technologies is the relinquishment of control by the political parties, where messages get transmitted virally and are vulnerable to misinterpretation and distortion (Henneberg and O’Shaughnessy 2009; Dean 2005; Freestone and McGoldrick 2007).
-A useful example of such a phenomenon comes from the 2004 US presidential election, where a group of Republican guerrilla partisans, the “Swift Boat Veterans for Truth” claimed that John Kerry had lied about his military medals.
+Another important challenge to Internet technologies is change of culture and the relinquishment of control by the political parties, where messages get transmitted virally and are vulnerable to misinterpretation and distortion (Henneberg and O’Shaughnessy 2009; Dean 2005; Freestone and McGoldrick 2007).
+It is clear that any move towards interactivity represents a clear shift away from a top-down model of political communication (Wright, 2008; Lilleker et al., 2010).
+The move would be away from PR to marketing, and to placing the customer or voter right at the top of the political party (Dean and Croft, 2001; Ferber et al., 2007).
+A useful example of the need to engage with voters via social media comes from the 2004 US presidential election, where a group of Republican guerrilla partisans, the “Swift Boat Veterans for Truth” claimed that John Kerry had lied about his military medals.
 As Henneberg and O’Shaughnessy (2009, p.
 25) assert, ‘the well-bred failure of Kerry to respond to this libel left sufficient doubt in the mind of a public deaf to the delicious irony of Bush not having fought at all’.
+Ultimately, it may be political parties will always seek to limit the level of interactivity online because inherently they seek to control their messages both offline and online (Tedesco, 2007).

 In summary, the use of the Internet in UK politics prior to the 2010 election campaign could hardly be described as effective, despite the lessons in good practice that were already emerging from across the Atlantic.
-This was principally due to the lack of a market-orientation in UK politics, whereas both marketing and politics should be about responding to customer needs and wants (Lees-Marshment 2005).
+This was principally due to the continued lack of a market-orientation in UK politics (Lees-Marshment 2005).

 The Strategic Approach

 To conclude this review of political marketing literature, it is undeniable that the Internet is here to stay in political marketing and that no serious politician or political party can afford to ignore its increasingly social nature.
 Despite this, many politicians lack ‘savvy’ in these online marketing approaches, which leads to ineffective use that can be detrimental to the cause (Harris and Lock 2005).
 Recent research suggests that political marketing must be a continuous, ongoing process as part of the development of a strategic ‘value proposition’ and long-term positioning of a political party (Harris and Lock 2010).
 In this vein, political marketing is about much more than communications; it also includes data, analytics, insight and value-creation (Henneberg and O’Shaughnessy 2009; Harris and Lock 2010).
-Once again, politicians in the USA have realised the long-term, strategic nature of political marketing well before their UK counterparts, as evidenced by our description of the approach taken in the Obama campaign.
+Once again, politicians in the USA have realised the long-term, strategic nature of political marketing well before their UK counterparts, as evidenced by our discussion of the approach taken in the Obama campaign.
 Despite the innovations of Howard Dean back in 2004 and the success of Barack Obama in 2008, the UK political parties have to date struggled to use the immense potential of Internet technologies for political marketing purposes.
 Of course, the Internet is still firmly in a period of adjustment, exploration and innovation, but even back in 2005 the political parties were already well behind the curve.
 Internet technologies and their marketing applications have developed exponentially since then, and in the next section of the paper we examine the 2010 General Election campaign to assess whether UK politics has caught up or been left further behind since that time.

-The UK General Election of 2010: a very brief review of a complex week...
+The UK General Election of 2010